htcondor/htcondor/docs/version-history/development-release-series-91.rst

   work in the future.
   :jira:`1137`

-- Prelimary support for ARM (aarch64) and Power PC (ppc64le) platforms on Alma Linux 8 and equivalent platforms.
+- Prelimary support for ARM (aarch64) and Power PC (ppc64le) CPU architectures on Alma Linux 8 and equivalent platforms.
   :jira:`1150`

 Bugs Fixed: